PLC or you can say it Programmable logic controller is a small yet powerful computer used to control field devices.

 Continuous flow chart (CFC)

 In my next article, I will cover the main component which makes up the PLC.
 This is just an introduction article on the PLC.

 If you have any queries related to this article or wants to know more about it please do comment.
-Please share and like this article among your friend if you find the article useful.
+Please like and share this article among your friends.